Cloud computing: Market

-Cloud Computing Vendors

-As of 2025, the three largest cloud computing providers by market share, commonly referred to as hyperscalers, are Amazon Web Services (AWS), Microsoft Azure, and Google Cloud.
-These companies dominate the global cloud market due to their extensive infrastructure, broad service offerings, and scalability.

-In recent years, organizations have increasingly adopted alternative cloud providers, which offer specialized services that distinguish them from hyperscalers.
-These providers may offer advantages such as lower costs, improved cost transparency and predictability, enhanced data sovereignty (particularly within regions such as the European Union to comply with regulations like the General Data Protection Regulation (GDPR)), stronger alignment with local regulatory requirements, or industry-specific services.

-Alternative cloud providers are often part of multi-cloud strategies, where organizations use multiple cloud services—both from hyperscalers and specialized providers—to optimize performance, compliance, and cost efficiency.
-However, they do not necessarily serve as direct replacements for hyperscalers, as their offerings are typically more specialized.

 Similar concepts

 The goal of cloud computing is to allow users to take benefit from all of these technologies, without the need for deep knowledge about or expertise with each one of them.
 The cloud aims to cut costs and helps the users focus on their core business instead of being impeded by IT obstacles.
 The main enabling technology for cloud computing is virtualization.
 Virtualization software separates a physical computing device into one or more "virtual" devices, each of which can be easily used and managed to perform computing tasks.
-With operating system–level virtualization essentially creating a scalable system of multiple independent computing devices, idle computing resources can be allocated and used more efficiently.
+With operating system-level virtualization essentially creating a scalable system of multiple independent computing devices, idle computing resources can be allocated and used more efficiently.
 Virtualization provides the agility required to speed up IT operations and reduces cost by increasing infrastructure utilization.
 Autonomic computing automates the process through which the user can provision resources on-demand.
 By minimizing user involvement, automation speeds up the process, reduces labor costs and reduces the possibility of human errors.

 Cloud computing uses concepts from utility computing to provide metrics for the services used.
 Cloud computing attempts to address QoS (quality of service) and reliability problems of other grid computing models.